hemanthh35/smarthealthv3/README.md

 3. Select the analysis type (X-ray, Brain Tumor, Bone Fracture)
 4. Wait for Ollama LLaVA to process the image
 5. Review detailed analysis results and recommendations

+### Test Report Analysis
+1. Navigate to the **Test Report Analysis** tab
+2. Upload a scanned medical report (PDF or image)
+3. Choose between Fast Analysis (60s) or Detailed Analysis (120s)
+4. Wait for LLaVA to process and analyze the document
+5. Review the simple text analysis output
+6. Get personalized health recommendations based on results

 ### Healthcare Facility Finder
 1. Visit the **Find Hospitals** page